longevity-genie/atomica-mcp/README.md

 > Longevity Genie Team submission to the **Sequence to Function Track** at [HackAging.ai](http://hackaging.ai/)
 >
 > **What we built:**
-> - **This repository**: Model Context Protocol (MCP) server that works with Claude Desktop, Cursor, Windsurf, and other MCP hosts
+> - **This repository**: Model Context Protocol (MCP) server - a standardized way for AI assistants and agents to access specialized data and tools.
+Works with Claude Desktop, Cursor, Windsurf, VS Code with Copilot, and other MCP-compatible AI systems.
 > - **[Dataset](https://huggingface.co/datasets/longevity-genie/atomica_longevity_proteins)**: 94 analyzed longevity protein structures on Hugging Face
 > - **[Custom ATOMICA fork](https://github.com/longevity-genie/ATOMICA)**: Polished the original model with improved usability, additional features, and longevity-focused applications
 > - **[Analysis examples](analysis/)**: NRF2/KEAP1 structural analysis demo (showcased in presentation video) with figures showing disease mutations, glycation sites, and critical residues